ontology-tools/py-horned-owl/README.md

 ## Usage

-Currently the library only supports loading ontologies from `.owx` (OWL-XML) files.
-Some test files in this format are available in the [owl-xml](https://github.com/jannahastings/horned-owl/tree/main/src/ont/owl-xml) horned-owl folder.
-Alternatively, [ROBOT](http://robot.obolibrary.org/) can transform ontologies into this format using `robot convert`.
+The library supports loading ontologies from `.owl` (RDF-XML) and `.owx` (OWL-XML) files via horned-owl's parsing functionality.
+[ROBOT](http://robot.obolibrary.org/) can transform ontologies that are in other OWL flavours into one of these formats using `robot convert`.

 Example of simple usage: